Frequently Asked Questions

 My R Markdown file is not knitting properly.
 What should I do?

-• Avoid using underscores or other special characters in chunk headers or figure/table captions.
+- Avoid using underscores or other special characters in chunk headers or figure/table captions.
 If you must use special characters, you must *escape* them by prepending them with two backslashes.
-For example, use \\% instead of %.
+For example, use

 May I use my favorite AI tool on my homework?